 Depression and mental health, in general, is all about what’s going on in our heads.
 While it is always a good idea to seek out help from a licensed professional counselor when your depressed mental health gets to a low point, talking to God is a great way to deal with what’s on your mind and overcome the troubles of this world.
 It helps to speak to someone, and while God doesn’t necessarily talk back to you in words, praying allows your mind to untangle itself.
 If you are unable to communicate what’s on your mind with a professional, remembering to pray and share with God reinforces that you are not alone in this world.

-If you have the energy, it can be great to journal your prayers.
+If you have the energy, it can be great to journal your prayers or unconfessed sin.
 When it comes to mental health, it can be a great reminder to see how far you’ve come and how God has acted in your life.
 By journaling what you are going through and how you’ve talked to Him about it, you can go back and see how things improved from what they once were.
 This activity is a great way to see the path of your spiritual growth and how your mental health may have improved with it.

 Finding A Bridge Between Faith And Mental Health

 Ultimately, finding Christian counselors, a family member, or a method that can help you with feeling depressed can bridge the low point and renew your faith and hope, letting you come out stronger in your belief in God.
 Your faith in God’s love and Jesus can have so many connections, as many individuals have communicated how their belief system keeps them afloat.
 When times are hard for a depressed person, focusing on your faith in Christ will help to keep you strong.